-2020 has been a rough year for everyone.
-As you head into 2021, your business may be weighing whether to pay a car allowance or mileage reimbursement to employees.
-Our answer to this question may surprise you.
+2022 has been an expensive year for most businesses.
+As you head into 2023, your business may be weighing whether to pay a car allowance or mileage reimbursement to employees.
+Our answer may surprise you.

 A standard car allowance is a monthly fixed payment to compensate employees for the use of a personal vehicle.
 A mileage reimbursement uses a standard mileage rate to reimburse employees for the use of a personal vehicle.

-In other words, a company paying a car allowance will set a fixed stipend, such as $600/month, and pay it to all employees who meet certain criteria for vehicle use on the job.
-A company paying a mileage reimbursement will set a cents-per-mile rate (such as the IRS business rate of $.575/mile for 2020) and pay employees that rate multiplied by their reported mileage each month.
-So an employee who drives 1000 miles in a month would receive $575 using the federal rate.
+A company paying a car allowance will set a fixed stipend, such as $600/month, and pay it to all employees who meet certain criteria for vehicle use on the job.
+A company paying a mileage reimbursement will set a cents-per-mile rate (such as the IRS business rate of $.655/mile for 2023) and pay employees that rate multiplied by their reported mileage each month.
+An employee who drives 1000 miles would receive $655 using the federal rate.

 Why tax a car allowance but not a mileage reimbursement?